07 Apr Coal mines leave a legacy of ruin

 Throughout the country, R45-billion was held in financial provisions for rehabilitation as of 2015, according to the DMR.
 Companies are required to set this money aside before obtaining mining licences.
 Once a mine is rehabilitated and closed, the money is returned.
 If a mine is abandoned, the department has the right to take these funds and use them for rehabilitation.

 The largest funds are put up by holders of mining rights – one of three types of mining licences – which are larger than 5ha and can operate for decades without applying to renew the licence.
 The other two types are mining permits, which cover mines smaller than 5ha that must renew their permits every few years, and prospecting rights.
 Because of this definition, experts say certificates granted to mining rights carry the most weight.

-An additional 88 certificates were unspecified, while only 44 – less than 6% – went to mining rights.
-All but six of the closure certificates granted for mining rights were issued in the Western Cape.
+An additional 68 certificates were unspecified, while only 27 – less than 4% – went to mining rights.
+All but seven of the closure certificates granted for mining rights were issued in the Western Cape.

 Problems in the system

 In the major gold mining provinces, large companies hold substantial financial provisions but do not close operations.

 In the Free State, companies hold approximately 1,125 financial provisions for rehabilitation with a combined value around R5.4-billion.
 The largest 5% of the provisions comprise nearly 99% of the total funds.
 This means the remaining 95% of provisions hold, on average, less than R60,000.

 However, of the 221 closure certificates granted in the Free State between 2011 and 2016, only one went to a mining right not associated with road construction.

 The trend holds true in Gauteng, as well.
 Of the 628 bank guarantees – one type of financial provision – worth a combined R3.4-billion in Gauteng, the largest 5% account for 83% of all funds.
 The remaining bank guarantees average just less than R1-million.